Tejas-w-007/Coffee-Shop-Sales-Analysis-Dashboard/README.md

-# Coffee Shop Sales Analysis Dashboard ☕
+# Coffee Shop Sales Analysis Dashboard

-This project explores and analyzes sales data from a fictional coffee shop to derive meaningful business insights.
-Using Excel, I created an interactive dashboard to visualize key metrics such as revenue trends, product performance, and customer preferences.
+The purpose of the project is to find insights by creating a dashboard so understand our products sells and the peak hours of the shop.
+For that we have visualizations dashboard and for that we have used pivot tables , measures and power pivot.

-## 📊 Project Highlights
+## Project Highlights

-- Analyzed monthly and yearly sales performance
+- Analyzed monthly and yearly sales performance.
-- Identified best-selling products and seasonal trends
+- Identified best-selling products and seasonal trends.
-- Evaluated peak sales hours and customer behavior
+- Evaluated peak sales hours and best selling products.
-- Created an interactive Excel dashboard with slicers and pivot charts
+- Created an interactive Excel dashboard with slicers and pivot charts.

-## 🛠 Tools Used
+## Tools Used for the project

 - Microsoft Excel
-  - Pivot Tables
+  - Pivot Tables.
-  - Pivot Charts
+  - Pivot Charts.
-  - Slicers
+  - Slicers.
-  - Conditional Formatting
+  - Conditional Formatting.
-- Basic data cleaning and transformation
+- Basic data cleaning and transformation through Power Query.

-## 📈 Key Insights
+## Insights Extracted

-- Most revenue is generated during morning hours (8 AM - 11 AM)
+- Most revenue is generated during morning hours (8 AM - 11 AM).
-- Coffee and pastries are the top-selling product categories
+- The top-selling product is **Baristo Expresso**.
-- Sales peak on weekends, especially Saturdays
+- Sales peak on **Monday, Thrusday, Friday**.
-- Seasonal spikes noticed during winter months

-## 📁 Files Included

-- `Coffee_Shop.xlsx`: Contains raw data, cleaned dataset, pivot tables, and the final dashboard.

-## 🎯 Purpose

-This project is a part of my data analyst portfolio, aimed at showcasing my ability to:

-- Work with real-world datasets
-- Apply Excel skills to derive insights
-- Present data in a clear and visual format
-- Make business recommendations based on data

-## 👤 About Me
+## About Me

 I'm Tejas, a passionate and detail-oriented aspiring data analyst skilled in Excel, SQL, Python, and Power BI.
 I'm enthusiastic about using data to drive business decisions and solve problems.

-## 📬 Contact
+## Contact

 - 📧 Email: twankhade999@gmail.com
 - 🔗 LinkedIn: www.linkedin.com/in/tejas-wankhade-451929284